uyuni-project/uyuni-rfc/accepted/00000-modular-repos-with-clm.md

 ### Interactive inputs for filters
 To provide better user experience, the filter inputs can be turned into responsive dropdowns showing a list of module/stream names with realtime feedback.
 However, since the module list can only be retrieved from the project sources and the current implementation of CLM filters are independent of the sources, this is not currently achievable.
+One possible enhancement could be adding some supplementary auto-complete feature in cases where some sources are added to the CLM project.

 ### Selective version filtering
 If required, it is possible to selectively filter a specific version of any module by introducing additional types of module filters.